 Wives, I want you to know how to encourage your husband to lead spiritually.
-Read this chapter from Your Marriage God’s Way for godly words of encouragement for your husband.
+Read or listen to this chapter from Your Marriage God’s Way for godly words of encouragement for your husband.

 Table of Contents

-- How to Encourage Your Husband to Lead Spiritually: Five Practical Tips…
+- Wives, Encourage Your Husband to Lead by Removing Yourself from Leading

 Most people who have heard me preach know that wrestling is my favorite sport, and I like to say that it’s God’s favorite sport too.
 He wrestled with Jacob (Genesis 32:24-26).
 He warns that we will “wrestle…against principalities, against powers, against the rulers of the darkness of this age, against spiritual hosts of wickedness in the heavenly places” (Ephesians 6:12).
 He wrestles with sinners’ hearts.